ts756632/8_Week_SQL_Challenge/Digital Analysis.md

  -  Filter visit_id to find out customers who have purchase events.
  -  Based on the visit_id which has purchase event, list all products that are added to cart.
  -  Calculate numbers of purchase for each product.

-**Why I use these functions?**

- -  Combine "events" and "page_hierarchy" tables to find out what do customers do on each product
- -  Filter data with purchase event and count purchases for each product.
- -  List top 3 products by purchase.
- -
- -

 ````sql
 WITH CTE_new AS (